 Tools: Unity, C#

-Overcame challenges with player-camera alignment and gutter physics by adjusting camera positioning and applying precise collision-based force interactions.
+Solved camera–player alignment and gutter physics using precise positioning and collision-based force adjustments.

 While creating Clicky Crates, one of the main challenges I faced was detecting when crates fell out of the scene to trigger a game over.
 At first, the game didn’t properly recognize when a crate was off-screen, which caused issues with ending the game at the right time.
 After some troubleshooting, I solved it by setting up boundary colliders and using triggers to detect when a crate left the play area, ensuring the game over condition activated correctly.